Two bronze animal heads, stolen 153 years ago, returned to China

 The sculptures, of a rabbit and a rat, are among 12 animal heads representing the Chinese zodiac that were looted from Beijing’s Old Summer Palace in 1860 by Anglo-French troops during the Second Opium War.

-The mystery of the heads’ whereabouts and lengthy efforts by Chinese authorities to retrieve them have built up a mystique around the artifacts.
+The mystery of the heads’ whereabouts and lengthy efforts by Chinese authorities to retrieve them have built up a mystique around the artefacts.

 “By returning these two marvels to China, my family is loyal to its commitment to preserving national heritage and artistic creation,” said Francois-Henri Pinault, chief executive of luxury and retail group Kering, at a ceremony at China’s National Museum alongside Tiananmen Square.